+of this was supported through new, emerging or smaller finance providers; in total we work with more than 80 partners.

++30,000 businesses

-of this was supported through new, emerging or smaller finance providers; in total we work with more than 80 partners. +30,000 businesses were benefitting from finance through our programmes as of 31st March 2014.
-1.56 bn of total lending and investment in the market, supporting UK businesses.
+were benefitting from finance through our programmes as of 31st March 2014. of total lending and investment in the market, supporting UK businesses.